 It reduces several health risk factors, especially with regards to cardiovascular diseases and types 2 diabetes.
 For instance, it reduces triglycerides, ‘bad’ LDL cholesterol, and inflammation.
 It increases the level of ‘good’ HDL cholesterol.

 Though honey does not succeed in saving you many calories compared to your normal intake of sugar, it scores more because of its other health benefits.
 Eating honey in moderate quantities makes it work as a helpful alternative to sugar.

 Stevie glycoside, extracted from Stevia Rebaundiana, a South American plant species, is fast replacing sugar in commercial and domestic use alike.
 Stevia has zero calories!
 This makes stevia an excellent alternative to sugar, especially for diabetic patients.

 Stevia is very sweet.
 It is 300-400 timers sweeter than processed sugar.
 On a lighter note, it is bitterly sweet.

 Including stevia in your diet reduces the risks for cancer, heart diseases, and several age-related disorders.

 Say ‘No’ to Sugar

 These healthy alternatives to sugar are not passing lifestyle fads.
-They have been benefiting users since generations and are here to stay.
+They have been benefiting users for generations and are here to stay.
 It is common to see them touted as being far superior to sugar, which they actually are.
-It’s best to use sugar supplements with chemical compounds in light quantities and after consulting your health care specialists.
+It’s best to use sugar supplements with chemical compounds in light quantities after consulting your health care specialists.
 Alternatively, start cutting back on sweeteners altogether.
 Try asking yourself today, “Do I really need to sweeten my coffee or tea?”